barryclark/jekyll-now/_posts/2016-3-23-lgl-guide.md

 protein2 protein5 0 1 0
 ```

 I could also color each vertex by some trait.
 In this file format, each vertex must have an associated RGB value.
-In this case, I want to color ever human protein red, and proteins from every other species blue.
+In this case, I want to color every human protein red, and proteins from every other species blue.

 ```
 $ awk '{print $1, $6}' homology.txt  | awk '{if(NR>1)print}'> vertex1_species.tmp